BatterieNguyen/English/Animal/Animal_Sample.md

 Vocabulary | Meaning | Side Note
 ---------- | ------- | ---------
-livestock  | the animals kept on a farm, for example cows or sheep pultry     | chickens, ducks and geese, kept for their meat or eggs well-being | general health and happiness | emotional/physical/psychological well-being // a sense of well-being digital well-being | the careful use of technology and the internet in a way that does not harm the user's mental or physical health foodborne illness  | caused by contamination of food and occur at any stage of the food production, delivery and consumption chain
+livestock  | the animals kept on a farm, for example cows or sheep poultry     | chickens, ducks and geese, kept for their meat or eggs well-being | general health and happiness | emotional/physical/psychological well-being // a sense of well-being digital well-being | the careful use of technology and the internet in a way that does not harm the user's mental or physical health foodborne illness  | caused by contamination of food and occur at any stage of the food production, delivery and consumption chain